MrHaribo/mrharibo.github.io/gettingstarted/index.md

 Although not mandatory it is recommended to install the *Docker Tools for Eclipse*.
 The Docker Tools are a handy collection of visual tools that make the management of the Docker Engine more comfortable.
 The Eclipse Docker Tools can be installed via the Eclipse Marketplace under *Help -> Eclipse Marketplace...*.
 Just enter "Docker Tools" in the search field as shown in the image below.

-After installation make shure that the Eclipse Docker Tools are able to connect to the Docker Deamon.
+After installation make sure that the Eclipse Docker Tools are able to connect to the Docker Deamon.
 If you have problems establishing the connection consult the [Eclipse Docker Tooling User Guide](https://wiki.eclipse.org/Linux_Tools_Project/Docker_Tooling/User_Guide) for help.

 ![install-eclipse-docker-tools](EclipseDockerTools.PNG "Eclipse Docker Tools Installation")